$J$-holomorphic curves from closed $J$-anti-invariant forms: Finite -dimensional Hausdorff measure

 \begin{remark} Above we applied Theorem \ref{carleman} to a Cauchy-Riemann equation whose zeroth order term, in the complex form, is not a multiple of $\tilde{f}_0 + i \tilde{g}_0$.
 Thus the basis $\{\phi, J\phi\}$ found in the lemma will depend on $\alpha$ by Remark \ref{!car}. \end{remark}

 The next lemma establishes a unique continuation result for $Z=\alpha^{-1}(0)$.
-The result is well known for self-dual harmonic forms \cite{bar}, alternately it can be regarded as a corollary to Lemma \ref{intJdisk2} (\textit{c.f.} proof of Lemma \ref{highnoopen}).
+The result is well-known for self-dual harmonic forms \cite{bar}, and alternately it can be regarded as a corollary to Lemma \ref{intJdisk2} (\textit{c.f.} proof of the upcoming Lemma \ref{highnoopen}).

 \begin{lemma} Suppose that $\alpha$ is a closed, $J$-anti-invariant $2$-form, then if $\alpha \equiv 0$ on some open set in $M$, it must vanish identically on the whole of $M$. \end{lemma}